Va Va Voom: Reception

-David Jeffries from Allmusic chose "Va Va Voom" as a standout track on the album.
-He compared the song to "some Black Eyed Peas-styled flash."
-Sal Cinquemani from Slant Magazine described the song as "the most obvious successor to Minaj's crossover hit [Super Bass.]
-David Asante of the Urban entertainment website That Grape Juice gave it a positive review and christened the song "SuperBass 2.0"."

 Chart performance

 Following the album's release, "Va Va Voom" sold 46,000 downloads, prompting it to debut at number seventy-nine on the Billboard Hot 100, eventually peaking at number twenty-two.
 It also debuted on the Canadian Hot 100 at number seventy-four.
 The song also garnered success across American Billboard charts, charting at number fifty on the Hot Digital Songs chart, 45 on the Hot Canadian Digital Songs chart, fifteen on the Rap Digital Songs, and twenty-one on the Pop Digital Songs.
 As of December 2014, "Va Va Voom" has sold 1.1 million copies in the United States.

 The song debuted at thirty-six on the Australian Singles Chart, where it eventually peaked.
 It stayed there for two non-consecutive weeks, and stayed in the charts for seven weeks altogether.
 The song then charted at twenty-nine on the New Zealand Singles Chart and peaked at number twenty, continuing her top twenty peaking success.
 It stayed in for only eight weeks.
 The song peaked at six and one on the Belgium Singles Chart (Flanders and Wallonia), respectively and number 34 on the German Singles Chart.

+In France, the song reached the top ten in French Airplay, at number 8, on November 24, 2012, becoming Minaj's ninth top ten hit in airplay, whom the fourth in solo, after "Super Bass", "Starships" and "Pound The Alarm".
+Later, "Va Va Voom" peaked at number 54 equally on French Singles Chart, becoming Minaj's twelfth entry in the country.

 In the UK Singles Chart, the song debuted at number 43, before climbing to number 20 a week later where it stayed there for two consecutive weeks.
 It spent a total of eight weeks in the top 40.
 The song debuted at number 37 in the Scottish Singles Chart, before climbing to 20 a week later, spending a total of eight weeks in the top 40.
 In the Irish Singles Chart, "Va Va Voom" debuted at number 31, before going on to peak at number 13 in its fifth week in the top 40.
 The song spent nine consecutive weeks in the top 40.